Walter Caprile

 Walter Caprile (born July 25, 1973 in Canelones) is a Uruguayan football manager and former footballer.
 He last served as the head coach of the I-League club Rajasthan United.

 Club career

 Caprile began his career in Uruguay playing for Cerro and played for several seasons in the Primera División Uruguaya, before moving to clubs in Honduras and Guatemala.
-He also had a spell with Trikala in the Greek Super League.
+He also had a spell with Trikala in the Super League Greece.

 Managerial career

 Caprile managed I-League club Rajasthan United in 2024–25 season.